WE’RE LOOKING FOR A NEW SECRETARY

-We’re looking for a full-time project secretary to join us from January on a five-year, fixed term contract.
-This is a hybrid role based at St John’s College, Durham, with up to three days a week working from home.
+We’re looking for a full-time project secretary to join us on a fixed term contract from 2nd October 2023 – 31st December 2027.
+This is a hybrid role based at St John’s College, Durham, with up to 50% of hours working from home.
+The secretary would provide administrative support for science-engaged theology projects around the world.

 Job title: Project Secretary